Identify Bobcat vs Coyote Prints in Snow

 Here’s how to tell bobcat tracks from coyote tracks in the snow.

-Key Differences Between Bobcat Tracks vs Coyote Tracks in Snow
+Key Differences Between Bobcat Tracks in Snow vs Coyote Tracks in Snow

 Degraded Snow Prints

-Unless you’re very lucky and come across a super-fresh print, you’ll usually be looking at some level of degraded print.
+Unless you’re very lucky and come across a super-fresh print, you’ll almost always be looking at degraded coyote or bobcat prints in snow.

 On the other hand, photos never seem to show animal prints as clearly as they appear to my eye in the wild.